lydell/keyboard/diagrams.md

 Also note that this compact notation is not able to truly represent some updates I made to the layout:

-- The Print Screen key is actually in the AltGr layer since I don’t use it very often and sometimes hit it by mistake.
-For consistency, I moved the Insert key to the AltGr layer as well.
-(Both of those keys are empty in the main layer.)
+- The Insert key is actually in the AltGr layer since I don’t use it very often and sometimes hit it by mistake.
+(This key is empty in the main layer.)
 - The ”“ and ’‘ keys have F6 and F12 in the AltGr layer, respectively.
 Those are the F keys I use the most.
 (I used to have an F layer, but sadly I couldn’t get it to work in Ubuntu 17.10.
 Similarly, I used to have a mouse keys layer,